-- 1. Assessment of Consumers Business Potential. - a.
-Evaluation of consumer's interests, skills, aptitudes and personal qualities as they relate to self-employment.
+- A. Assessment of Consumers Business Potential. - a.
+Evaluation of consumer's interests, skills, aptitudes and personal qualities as they relate to selfemployment.
 This may include formal vocational assessment to the degree necessary to ensure the individual has the basic skills necessary to operate and manage a small business.
 Formal assessment may be waived by the counselor if the consumer's work and educational history support the pursuit of the proposed self-employment goal.

-When available, counselors should encourage individuals to attend training sessions on "Exploring Entrepreneurship" to affirm advantages and disadvantages of business ownership, preparedness from a personal perspective, assessment of skills related to the business venture, and OVR guidelines for receiving technical and financial assistance for business development.
+When available, counselors should encourage individuals to attend training sessions on "Exploring Entrepreneurship" to affirm advantages and disadvantages of business ownership, preparedness from a personal perspective, assessment of skills related to the business venture, and OVR guidelines for receiving technical and financial assistance for business development. - b.

-- b.
 Examine the consumer's financial goals related to self-employment.
 Issues such as terminating government benefits, supplementing family income vs. primary source of family support, and earning sufficient funds to maintain competitive employment standards should be considered. - c.
 Consumer expectations relative to the financial support they are expecting from the OVR should be discussed at the onset.
-It is important the consumer understand that the OVR is not in a position to capitalize new business and any funding directed to the startup of the business will be limited. - 2.
-Assess Consumer's Disability as it relates to the Self-employment Goal - a.
-Ensure the viability of self-employment as it relates to the consumer's disability.
+It is important the consumer understand that the OVR is not in a position to capitalize new business and any funding directed to the startup of the business will be limited. - B. Assess Consumer's Disability as it relates to the Self-employment Goal - Ensure the viability of self-employment as it relates to the consumer's disability.
 This may require consultation with medical or psychological service providers that have been treating the consumer.
-If clear information is not available reflecting the consumer's ability to handle the physical, mental/emotional, and cognitive aspects of the selected goal, additional assessments such as a functional capacity evaluation, an assessment of cognitive skills and abilities, mental status evaluations, as well as job site analysis would be encouraged. - 3.
-Develop Business Idea and Explore its Feasibility - a.
+If clear information is not available reflecting the consumer's ability to handle the physical, mental/emotional, and cognitive aspects of the selected goal, additional assessments such as a functional capacity evaluation, an assessment of cognitive skills and abilities, mental status evaluations, as well as job site analysis would be encouraged.

+PROGRAM SERVICES POLICY AND PROCEDURES MANUAL Office of Vocational Rehabilitation

+- C. Develop Business Idea and Explore its Feasibility - a.
 Consumers will be referred to outside resources for assistance in examining their business ideas and feasibility.
 Examples of programs providing said assistance are the Small Business Development Centers, CNMI's Micro Enterprise Initiative, Community Economic Development programs, Disabled Business Persons Association (for Veterans), and the Community Business Resource Center.
 The information developed at this stage will provide much of the basic data that will be used in completing the "Business Plan" to be written later.
-The following are questions that could be considered in a feasibility study: - Is the idea practical and will it fill a need? - What is the competition? - What is your advantage over existing business? - Can you deliver a better quality service or product? - Where will you locate the business? - What equipment or supplies will be needed? - What financing will be needed? - What are your resources?
+The following are questions that could be considered in a feasibility study: - Is the idea practical and will it fill a need? - What is the competition? - What is your advantage over existing business? - Can you deliver a better quality service or product? - Where will you locate the business? - What equipment or supplies will be needed? - What financing will be needed? - What are your resources? - b.
 Testing the feasibility of the business idea should be formalized through a written Feasibility Assessment, a report documenting the following:

-✓ Concept Feasibility:
+Concept Feasibility: